danielobrist/ip6-palim-palim/README.md

 npm run dev
 ```

 This will spin up a webpack dev server at localhost:8080 and keeps track of all js and sass changes to files.
-Useful for developing the Three.js-scene but does not start the node.js server, so the video chat can not be tested (for this you have to build it and then start the node.js server locally - as described above)
+Useful for developing the Three.js-scene but does not start the node.js server, so the video chat can not be tested (for this you have to build it and then start the node.js server locally - as described above).
+Press <kbd>H</kbd> to show or hide the dat.GUI menu.